 Itinerary

-After breakfast this morning, begin your journey back to Inverness with your group, arriving in the late afternoon.
-With no activities planned in Inverness, you are free to leave the group upon arrival at the railway station.
-That doesn’t mean your adventure has to come to an end!
-If you would like to spend more time in this northern UK hub, we’ll be happy to organise additional accommodation (subject to availability).
-If you’d like extending your exploration of Scotland, consider joining one of our other adventures on mainland or Shetland Islands.
-Just speak to your booking agent ahead of time.
+After breakfast, you’ll begin your journey back to Inverness with your group, arriving in the late afternoon.
+With no activities planned in Inverness, the trip concludes upon arrival at the railway station.
+However, your adventure doesn’t have to end here!
+If you'd like to extend your time in the north of Scotland, we can arrange additional accommodation (subject to availability).
+For those wishing to continue exploring, consider joining one of our other adventures on the mainland or the Shetland Islands.
+Just speak to your booking agent in advance to make arrangements.
 (B)

 Trip Inclusions

-The Orkney Islands are teeming with historic sites to explore.
-The Neolithic township of Skara Brae, the renowned Ring of Brodgar and 12th-century St Magnus Cathedral – it’s like you’ve been transported back in time!
+The Orkney Islands are a treasure trove of history, from the Neolithic village of Skara Brae to the iconic Ring of Brodgar and the stunning 12th-century St Magnus Cathedral.
+It’s like stepping back in time!

-Spend the morning discovering the island of Hoy and famous Scapa Flow Museum, showcasing objects never seen before alongside favourite exhibits telling the story of Scapa Flow as centre of the British naval universe during both world wars.
+Spend the morning exploring the island of Hoy and the renowned Scapa Flow Museum, home to rare artifacts and captivating exhibits that tell the story of Scapa Flow, once the heart of the British naval fleet during both World Wars.

 Guesthouse (4 nights)